opensensorhub/osh-js/Toolkit/Documentation/site/docs/dev/architecture.md

  * Dialog

- They kind of views don't represent the data, they do not have direct link with a data receiver.
+ Their kind of views don't represent the data, they do not have direct link with a data receiver.

 ![Views](../images/views__1_.svg)

 ### Stylers

 The stylers allow one to style the data.
 They are generic and use functions to filter the input data.
 Once the data has been processed by the styler, the result is sent back to the view and displayed.
-Many kind of stylers are available:
+Many kinds of stylers are available:

  * text